 Read the case studyThe reliability story: how I forward-test systems honestly and retire the ones that don't earn their keep.
 Rigor, not returns.

-Read the case studySigned SOW + access.
+Read the articleSigned SOW + access.
 A scoping questionnaire picks the one tool, the actions that matter, the auth model, and what failure should look like.
 Kickoff call confirms it; we write the manifest.

 Scaffold via mcp-factory, then implement the handlers for your tool.
 (If the API is undocumented, an explicit discovery line-item maps endpoints, auth, and real response shapes first — that's the real risk axis.)